WRITTEN ADVOCACY COURSES

 COURSE STRUCTURE & CONTENTS

-The group sessions on the courses will typically cover ET and CET time zones or CET and SGT time zones, depending on the location of the faculty, and last 60mn.
+The teaching sessions will typically cover ET and CET time zones or CET and SGT time zones, depending on the location of the faculty, and last 60mn.

 At the end of each course, participants and faculty gather with a leading practitioner for a fireside chat on war stories relating to advocacy, and an online social event.